Post\_object

 6. Save the Primary *Layout*: Save the main *Layout* to complete the setup.

-7. Customize as Needed: Now, each chosen post in the post_object field will be displayed according to the Layout chosen in the Field Layout.
+7. Customize as Needed: Now, each chosen post in the post\_object field will be displayed according to the *Layout* chosen in the Field Layout.
 You can further customize the markup and add CSS styles as needed in the CSS & JS tab.

-That's it!
 By following these steps, you can display detailed term information and have full control over the display and styling.

 Use a Relational field to 'link' two Custom Post Types (CPT) together.
 Combine it with a [Meta Filter](/advanced-views/query-content/meta-filters-pro.md)[ (Pro)](/advanced-views/query-content/meta-filters-pro.md) to display related content.

-As a list
+### As a list <a href="#as-a-list" id="as-a-list"></a>

 To display all the items in a single row, you can use the CSS [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox):

-#view__terms {
+#layout__terms {

 display: flex;